reposense/RepoSense/docs/user_guide.md

     Initial commit
  ...
 ```
-**ActualGitHubId** and **ConfiguredAuthorName** are both `Git Author Name`.
+**ActualGitHubId** and **ConfiguredAuthorName** are both `Git Author Name` of the same author.

 By default, Git uses the authors' `GitHub ID` as their `Git Author Name`.
 However, this is not always the case.
 Many Git users customize their `Git Author Name`.

 To fix this, authors can use the following command to reset their `Git Author Name` to `GitHub ID` before contributing:
 ```
-git config --global user.name “YOUR_GitHub_ID_HERE”
+git config --global user.name “YOUR_GITHUB_ID_HERE”
 ```
-For more details, do checkout this [FAQ](https://www.git-tower.com/learn/git/faq/change-author-name-email) on changing Git Author Identity.
+For more information, do visit this [FAQ](https://www.git-tower.com/learn/git/faq/change-author-name-email) on changing Git Author Identity.

 If an author's `Git Author Name` is not the same as his `GitHub ID`, the `Git Author Name` needs to be filled into the CSV config file for accurate consolidation.
-If more than one `Git Author Name` is used, they can be separated by using the semicolon `;` operator within the `Git Author Name` column.
+In the event that the author has more than one `Git Author Name`, multiple values can be entered in the `Git Author Name` column by using a semicolon `;` separator.
+For example,`Alice;Bob`.

 ### [Optional] Preparation of Repositories
 #### Contribution Tags